Ex-spy who betrayed Russia critically ill after exposure to mystery substance

 LONDON — A Russian former double agent is in critical condition in a British hospital after being exposed to an unidentified substance.

-Skripal, 66, and his 33-year-old daughter Yulia were found unconscious Sunday afternoon on a bench in a shopping mall in Salisbury, which is located about 90 miles west of London.
+Skripal, 66, and his 33-year-old daughter Yulia were found unconscious Sunday afternoon on a bench in a shopping mall in Salisbury, about 90 miles west of London.

-A dramatic decontamination effort followed their discovery, with crews in billowing yellow suits working into the night spraying down the street, and the hospital emergency room where they were taken closed.
+An urgent decontamination effort followed their discovery, with crews in billowing yellow suits working into the night spraying down the street and the hospital emergency room where they were taken closed.

-A local Italian restaurant and a pub were also shut "as a precaution," but authorities said there is no further risk to the wider public.
+An Italian restaurant and a pub were shut "as a precaution," but authorities said there is no further risk to the wider public.
 Both remained closed Tuesday.

 Though authorities are trying to keep an open mind, the incident drew parallels to the death of former Russian agent Alexander Litvinenko, who was poisoned with radioactive polonium 11 years ago in London.